 The topmost layer is about the business and the business impact.

 In between are the intermediate layers, steps in the movement from the infrastructure to the business.

-The layer models illustrate two important points:
+The layer models illuminate two critial points:

 When talking to potential users, a common problem was expressed.
 They knew they wanted to determine business impact from IT measurements, but they did not know how to do this in any efficient way because of the distance separating the measurement from the impact and the difficulty in bridging this separation.

 The metrics layer model provides a solution to this problem — it describes a path for how simple metrics can be iteratively and incrementally transformed into complex sophisticated metrics.

 Applying the idea of “small steps to a goal,” an organization can begin with basic metrics, and then incrementally create higher-order strategic business metrics, one step at a time.

 - Start where they are; move upwards over time.